Motivating and rewarding employees requires work

 Paying a straight piece rate can lead employees to think it’s better to move a little faster and earn more money, even if it means getting disciplined every so often for poor quality.
 However, a straight piece rate with a quality bonus “makes the employee a beneficiary of good quality,” he says.
 “In the absence of rewarding people for good quality, you’re always going to be fighting an uphill battle.
 Because you get rewarded for quality, the employee should also get rewarded for quality.”

-Of course there are many variables that go into creating the right pay system, and every farm and situation is a little different, but the principles remain the same.
+Of course, there are many variables that go into creating the right payment system, and every farm and situation is a little different, but the principles remain the same.
 “I want the farmer to come up with a system that is good for both the farmer and the employee in the long run,” urges Billikopf.
 “Because if it’s not good for the farm, it’s not going to work.
 And if it’s not good for the employee, it’s also not going to be good for the farmer, because they are going to have new people working every year.”

 He cites the example of one grower he worked with who had a turnover of well over 100 percent in just a three-week harvest period.
 “If you can convince employees that they can come and make good money, they’re going to come back, and they’re going to know how to do the work properly,” he summarizes.